koding/kdlearn/guides/hello-world/java/index.md

 public class HelloWorld
 ```

-The first line defines a class called Main.
+The first line defines a class called HelloWorld.
 In Java, every line of code that can actually run needs to be inside a class.
-This line declares a class named Main, which is public, that means that any other class can access it.
+This line declares a class named HelloWorld, which is public, that means that any other class can access it.

 ```
 public static void main(String[] args)